mckinsey/vizro/vizro-ai/docs/pages/user-guides/advanced-options.md

 This guide shows you how to use the advanced options of `VizroAI.plot`.

-First we show how to change the input parameters of the function, allowing the control of whether code gets executed, the number of retries of `.plot` when it fails validation, and how to change for a more comprehensive return of output (when `return_elements=True`).
+First we show how to change the input parameters of the function, as follows:

+* control over whether code gets executed,
+* the number of retries of `.plot` when it fails validation,
+* how to request a comprehensive output (when `return_elements=True`).

-Second we show how to use this more comprehensive output, allowing the control of code generation and `fig` object production.
+Second we show how to use this more comprehensive output, enabling control of code generation and `fig` object production.

 ## Inputs of `VizroAI.plot`